zk-lover/zk-sok/libsnarklab/README.md

 ```
 $ ./setup.sh
 ```
-This script loads the libsnark library as a submodule and fixes the version
+This script loads the libsnark library as a submodule and fixes the version, you can view this script to see the commit hash

 ## Docker setup